timowlmtn/snowflake/README.md

 ##  Create a new environment

-Create an alias for the Terraform directory
+Create a build folder based on the current code state.

+    make pull-qa

+Source the setenv and build the system

     source setenv.sh
-    ENVIRONMENT=prod make build-clone
+    make-qa all